Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Fleet/Fleet.md

 ##### Supported Verticals

 <!-- theme: info -->
-> Please contact your account representative for more information on Fleet payments.
+> Please contact your account representative for more information on accepting fleet payments.

 - Petroleum
 - Transportation